oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/base-images/_index.md

   --targetImage oracle/weblogic:12.2.1.4-patched
 ```

+TBD Note that '--targetImage' is the base image for the '--tag' image...

 TBD Ask Derek.
 How does this command figure out the WL install/patches you want to use?

-TBD Ask Derek for an example that uses rebase to change the domain home - not just the WL version...
-Also
-ask him to update the corresponding documentation in the imagetool (according to Monica
-there is no such documentation currently.)
+    Conclusion: If targetImage not specified, then use the same parameters as create,
+    such as "--fromImage", "--version", "--patches", --recommendedPatches, --latestPSU,

 Then, edit the Domain Resource `domain.spec.image` attribute with the new image name/tag (`mydomain:2`).
 Then, the operator performs a